mwyvr/hugo-smorg/README.md

 * Simple "Subsection" pages possible with layout:subsection in front-matter.
 * Breadcrumb-menu in subsection layout, available to others.
 * Produces Atom syndication format with option to disable RSS.
+* JSON-LD microdata
 * Category and Tag taxonomies (partial page-meta)
 * Themed mobile-friendly pagination.
 * Includes syntax highlighting with a choice of colour themes.
-* By default uses zero-wait modern system font stacks; integration with a webfont via a couple lines of SASS and `npm run scss:min`.
+* By default uses zero-wait modern system font stacks; easy integration with a webfont via a couple lines of SASS and `npm run scss:min`.

 ## Screenshot